News Alert

 • Team Profile: Furnish an overview of your team and its expertise.
 Highlight the skills, qualifications, and experiences of your team members that make them well-equipped to carry out the proposed project.
 Include any past achievements or relevant projects that demonstrate your team’s capacity to successfully execute the research.

-We invite interested researchers and teams to join PIN by submitting their project proposals to projects(at)polyphenols-site.com by September 12.
+We invite interested researchers and teams to join PIN by submitting their project proposals to polyphenols(at)polyphenols-site.com by April 10, 2024.

 Submissions should include a project overview, its alignment with PIN's goals, anticipated challenges and proposed solutions, and a team profile.
 Proposals will be evaluated by our Selection Committee, and successful applicants will be invited to participate in the next phase of our initiative.